italo2v/crosswords/README.md

 - Auto update language.json on config dir if the version was changed on update
 - Bugs fixed

+Version 1.2.0
+- Change cursor to first clear field of the word when clicking in the clue
+- Allow to upload a image in the clue dictionary
+- Show the image as a Hint int the clue

 This software was created to encourage students to study playing a crossword game.

 Features included: